Blaisorblade/dot-iris/correspondence.md

   type_soundness`.

 Sec.
 6:
-- Examples are written using high-level notations than the one defined in `syn.v`:
+- Examples are written using higher-level notations than the one defined in `syn.v`:
   - `Module DBNotation` is defined in [`Dot/examples/ex_utils.v`](theories/Dot/examples/ex_utils.v); it is merely an alternative Unicode notation for deBruijn terms.